The Island Free Press is the first and only online newspaper serving both Hatteras and Ocracoke islands’ locals and visitors.

 Sandy Semans is a freelance writer who is a retired newspaper editor.
 During her 30-year career, she has worked as an investigative reporter, bureau chief, and research director.
 She is an avid defender of the public’s right to know what their government is up to.
 In 2010, she was honored by the North Carolina Open Government Coalition based at the Sunshine Center at Elon University as that year’s Open Government Hero.
 She has won 11 awards for investigative and news enterprise reporting.
 Freelance journalism, political speech writing and community service now keep her occupied.

-Sarah Allman is a freelance writer and recent grad from Christopher Newport University where she majored in English.
+Sarah Rich is a freelance writer and recent grad from Christopher Newport University where she majored in English.
 While she is originally from Orange, Va., she spent her fist summer in Hatteras last year through an internship with Hatteras Island Young Life.
 She returned to the island this summer to complete another internship with Young Life and began working for the Island Free Press in July.
-She also works at Frisco Sandwich Company.